lsst/pipe_base/doc/lsst.pipe.base/creating-a-pipelinetask.rst

-As a caveat, depending on the exact data that has been ingested/processed, there may only be one dataset that matches this combination of dimensions (i.e. only one raw was ingested for a visit) but the ``multiple`` flag will inside a list.
+As a caveat, depending on the exact data that has been ingested/processed, there may only be one dataset that matches this combination of dimensions (i.e. only one raw was ingested for a visit) but the ``multiple`` flag will still ensure that the system passes this one dataset along inside contained inside a list.
 This ensures a uniform api to program against.
 Make note that the connection variable names change to add an `s` on connections marked with `multi` to reflect that they will potentially contain multiple values.